gotlougit/p2p-file-transfer/README.md

 - Send client and server data along with public keys in a user-friendly way: just have both parties send a small code which encodes all this info so they don't have to type it out.
 The exact details can be worked out later.

 - Send multiple files at once.
+This will require some additional handshaking implemented in the custom protocol

 - Server should be able to perform NAT traversal for a new client that wants to connect to a running instance instead of having to run another instance of the program